jphaupt/phdthesis_haupt/feedback/andreas_defence.md

 * Page 22, end of Section 2.1: The last paragraph reads as if the use of Gaussians was the main problem, but it is not.
 As mentioned in the exam, the convergence of Gaussian with respect to Slater type functions is roughly exponential and thus not a big problem (for energies).
 The main problem is the expansion of electron correlation in terms of products of one-particle functions, leading to the slow N^-1 convergence of the correlation energy.

 Good point.
 Not sure how to adjust the discussion though.
+Remove the figure?
+Just change the caption and body?
+Not sure.
+Decided to go with the latter.
+I tried to plot sqrt(x^2+y^2) but the code is messy and slow.
+Plus, I think making a more complicated expansion takes away from the main point.

 * Pls.
 Check the signs in the argument of eq.
 2.3